 If you smoke, or if you're frequently around secondhand smoke, it's time to make a change.
 Talk to your doctor about resources that can help you quit, such as counseling, prescription medications, and nicotine replacement therapy.

-In fact, within just minutes of your last cigarette, your heart rate and blood pressure drop.
-Within 1-2 years, your risk of a heart attack decreases sharply(opens in a new tab).
+In fact, within just minutes of your last cigarette, your heart rate and blood pressure drop. (opens in a new tab).
 In 3-6 years, your risk of coronary heart disease will drop by half, too!
 In other words, taking this step is an incredibly important and effective way to protect your heart in the long run.

 8. Take Time To De-Stress